Azotti: Biography

 Azotti was born in Kyiv, Ukraine, on 23 February 1985, and grew up in Litky (a small village on the outskirts of Kyiv).
-He developed an interest in electronic music at an early age.

 He attended college, and later The Interregional Academy of Personnel Management, to study Accountancy.
 During these years Azotti showed more and more interest in sound engineering and creating music.
 In 2009 he became a resident DJ for one of Kyiv's clubs, Tusse, where he worked and performed for nearly 2 years.
 In 2011 he released his first single, “Morphology”, which was played for weeks on Sunshine Radio Germany, and for which he received great support from the world's top DJs.

 After releasing several successful tracks and remixes, he collaborated with world-renowned Dutch rock band Eller Van Buuren with Bagga Bownz.
 The result of this collaboration was the track "Day and Night", included on the 2014 Richard Durand compilation In Search of Sunrise 12: Dubai.
 "Day and Night".
-The "Day and Night" became an opening and won the great honor of being chosen as the track to represent the entire compilation in its promotional video.